 Learn about Doctorate in Nursing Practice (DNP) Programs available in Colorado.

 Online BSN-DNP and MSN-DNP Programs Available in Colorado http://www.doctorofnursingpracticednp.org/colorado

 SWCAHEC coordinates the clinical rotations program for health professions students completing rural rotations from the University of Colorado Anschutz medical campus.
 SWCAHEC recruits and supports preceptors from all health professions across the region who are interested in teaching health profession students during rural rotations.
 SWCAHEC also facilitates community-based service learning opportunities and arranges host or leased housing for all students.

 If you’re assigned to a rotation in the Southwestern Colorado AHEC region, please sign up for housing via this website as soon as possible.
+Non-AMC, non-University of Colorado students, please register HERE for your housing.
 If you do not require housing, please let us know of your arrival via email.

-SWCAHEC coordinates host housing for health professional students in the Southwestern Colorado towns of: Durango, Pagosa Springs, Cortez, Telluride, and Norwood.
+SWCAHEC coordinates host housing for health professional students in the Southwestern Colorado towns of: Durango, Pagosa Springs, Cortez, Telluride, Mancos, Lake City, and Norwood.
 We have many residents who generously open their homes to students during their rotations in the area and every effort is made to provide students with a positive environment.
-Our office is located in downtown, historic Main Avenue in Durango.
+Our office is located in downtown, historic Durango.
 If you are nearby, feel free to stop in and say hello!

 Each southwest town is unique and offers many attractions during free time.
 The area provides opportunities for mountain biking, hiking, rafting, fishing, and more!
 See the About Your Community section below to learn more!